-While exercising during your period is absolutely fine, you’ll find that your energy levels will fluctuate throughout your cycle.
-Understanding how your body changes during your cycle can help you know when to push yourself and when to ease back to avoid injury.
+It's safe to exercise during your period, but you might notice your energy levels changing throughout your cycle.
+Understanding how your body changes can help you know when to push yourself and when to ease back to avoid injury.

 - How progesterone and oestrogen impact your energy